 Net sales are the most common measurement for royalty payments.
-In a net sales license, the royalty rate is multiplied against the net sales.
-The big issue when negotiating net sales is what deductions should be included in the definition of net sales.
+In a net sales license, the royalty rate is multiplied against the net sales of the invention.
+The most significant issue when negotiating net sales is what deductions should be included in the definition of net sales.
 Obviously, the more deductions there are, the less money the inventor will earn.
-It is generally acceptable for net sales to include deductions for shipping freight, taxes, credits, returns and discounts made at time of sale.
-It is less desirable deductions for sales commissions, debts, uncollectible accounts, promotions, marketing and advertising.

-Sometimes a licensee may seek to deduct bad debts and uncollectible accounts.
-For example, say a third party orders products and then fails to pay.
-The licensee feels no royalty should be paid since no money was earned for these sales.
+Sometimes a licensee may seek to deduct bad debts and uncollectable accounts.
+For example, say a third-party company orders products and then fails to pay.
+The licensee feels no royalty should be paid since no money was actually earned for these sales.
 On the other hand, you are not a collection agency and should not have to lose money because of the licensee's bad business dealings.
+After all, from your perspective, your invention was still sold.
 Even though insolvency and uncollected debts are not especially common, it would be better for you to avoid this deduction.

 Sometimes a salesperson is paid a commission for each sale of the licensed product.
 The licensee may seek to deduct these commissions under the net sales definition.
-We would discourage the deduction of commissions because they are a cost of the licensee's business.
+Obviously, this is not a good business model for a licensor; you could argue that the deduction of commissions is improper because they are merely a cost of the licensee's business.

 Net sales are supposed to be total sales, not a collection of business deductions.
-For that reason we would discourage the use of promotional, marketing or advertising deductions in the definition of net sales.
+For this reason, a licensor should discourage the use of promotional, marketing, or advertising deductions in the definition of net sales.
 Marketing should be a cost of doing business, not a licensor expense.

-This vague term includes a wide range of costs and business expenses.
+A vague term like "fee deduction" or "processing deduction" could include a wide range of costs and business expenses.
 If the term "fees" can be made more specific, you may be more comfortable with the deduction.

-One way to limit net sales deductions is to place a limit on the amount to be deducted.
-For example, in your license agreement you could include a statement that reads as follows:
+One way to limit net sales deductions is to place a contractual limit on the amount to be deducted.
+This can be done in your initial license agreement.
+For example, your license agreement could include a statement reading as follows:

-"In no event may the total amount deducted from net sales (for discounts, credits or returns) during any royalty period exceed ten percent of the gross sales of the products during that royalty period."
+"In no event may the total amount deducted from net sales (for discounts, credits, or returns) during any royalty period exceed 10% of the gross sales of the products during that royalty period."

 A provision such as this guarantees that the deductions will never be more than 10% of gross sales.
-Some license agreements forego a listing of the deductions and simply state that net sales are "gross sales minus ten percent for shipping, freight, taxes, returns and other deductions."
+Some license agreements forego a listing of the deductions and simply state that net sales are "gross sales minus 10% for shipping, freight, taxes, returns, and other deductions."
 This provision may not accurately reflect the actual deductions but it does remove any accounting issues.
-That is, you no longer have to wonder whether net sales deductions are accurate.
+That is, you would no longer have to wonder whether net sales deductions are accurate.